vijayanshinde/olta-investment-screener/README.md

 # German Startup Investment Screener

-An end-to-end agentic pipeline that scrapes German startup data, scores each company using an LLM, and outputs a ranked investment shortlist — with a visual dashboard.
+An end-to-end agentic pipeline that scrapes German startup data, scores each company using an LLM, and outputs a ranked investment shortlist, with a visual dashboard.

 ## What it does